 Blister Packaging Companies

-Contract packaging companies are able to offer clients complete blister packaging for their products, from a solid design to the blister packaging materials, and then the final assembly.
+Contract packaging companies can offer clients complete blister packaging for their products, from a solid design to the blister packaging materials and the final assembly.
 The end goal, of course, is that the product has perfect packaging on the retail shelf for the quick “sell-thru” of the product.
-Contract packaging companies specialize in each step of the process and each provides a unique capability and solution for each client, producing packaging that is just right for the client.
+Contract packaging companies specialize in each step of the process, and each provides a unique capability and solution for each client, producing packaging that is just right for the client.

 Why Blister Packaging?

-The client and consumers are pulled toward blister packaging due to the fact that the product is visible through the plastic covering.
+The client and consumers are pulled toward blister packaging because the product is visible through the plastic covering.
 This heightened visibility enables the consumer to see exactly what they are purchasing.

 The gloss covering gives the product a great sense of worth, for it looks good, and the outer shell can also limit theft.
-The blister card size is important as well, for it provides important “billboard” space to describe the product and its use, while attracting the customer with eye-catching images, colors, and graphics.
+The blister card size is also important because it provides important “billboard” space to describe the product and its use while attracting the customer with eye-catching images, colors, and graphics.

 Blister card packaging has many other advantages in packaging as well.

-When considering the best blister packaging options, there are certain things to consider, in deciding how the packaging will look, while always being mindful of lower costs.
-The size of the packaging, especially the blister card, is a high consideration, balancing how much information and graphics the clients wants or needs on the blister card.
+When considering the best blister packaging options, there are certain things to consider in deciding how the packaging will look while always being mindful of lower costs.
+The size of the packaging, especially the blister card, is a high consideration, balancing how much information and graphics the clients want or need on the blister card.

-Also, a larger card will reduce the number “up” on the blister tooling which can increase sealing costs.
+Also, a larger card will reduce the number “up” on the blister tooling, increasing sealing costs.
 Another item is how it will be displayed, whether it will be hung on a plan-o-gram (card would require a hang hole) or whether it will stand on a shelf, thus requiring a “foot” designed into the base of the blister.